AelinXYZ/AELIPs/content/aelips/aelip-30.md

 This AELIP proposes modifications to the Up Front Deal contracts; including `AelinUpFrontDeal.sol`, `AelinUpFrontDealFactory.sol`, and the `IAelinUpFrontDeal.sol` interface.
 Up Front Deals already work on a price per token input model, these changes will allow multiple prices to be set to correspond with different `vestingCliffPeriod` and `vestingPeriod` inputs, enabling different vesting schedules to be purchased at different prices.

-For the traditional pool-deal contracts, this AELIP proposes a refactor to use a price per deal token purchassing model like the direct deals instead of pricing the underlying deal tokens by the `_purchaseTokenTotalForDeal` and `_underlyingDealTokenTotal` inputs when creating the deal.
+For the traditional pool-deal contracts, this AELIP proposes a refactor to use a price per deal token purchasing model like the direct deals instead of pricing the underlying deal tokens by the `_purchaseTokenTotalForDeal` and `_underlyingDealTokenTotal` inputs when creating the deal.

 When a deallocation occurs, all users will be deallocated at the same rate regardless of the vesting schedule.